 Its wall-mounted reverse-cycle models include the:

-Alira: utilises Daikin Streamer Technology that reduces the presence of contaminants in the home, such as pollen, bacteria and mould.
+Alira: features technology that reduces contaminants in the home, such as bacteria, mould and pollen.

-Lite series: features a contoured, matte-white, flat-panel design, intelligent eye, whisper-quiet operation and simple controls.
+Lite series: operates very quietly and features a flat-panel design, intelligent eye technology plus simple controls.

 Standard Series: delivers all the essential features you’d expect in a large range of heating capacities, to ensure a fit for any sized home.

 Comfort: features powerful mode for instant warmth, and ultra-fine temperature adjustment for perfect climate control.
-2kW-7.1kW
+2kW-9.5kW

 Classic: all the features you’d expect in a heat pump perfect for any family home, including timer, super-quiet and eco-mode.
 2.5kW-9.2kW

-Lifestyle: perfect design encapsulates an apple-catechin filter that removes mould spores and harmful microorganisms, and automatic air-flow adjustment that adapts to changes in room temperature.
-2.5kW-9.4kW
+Lifestyle: features an apple-catechin filter that removes mould spores and harmful microorganisms, and automatic air-flow adjustment that adapts to changes in room temperature.
+2kW-9.5kW

 Not all brands in the market qualify for our ratings (based on minimum survey sample size), but that doesn’t mean they’re not worth considering.
 Here are more brands to check out before making a purchase decision.